steroman/flask-planets/README.md

 It serves up data about planets from [NASA data](https://solarsystem.nasa.gov/moons/in-depth/ "Link to NASA") at `/planets` and `/planets/{id}`.
 It also logs the incoming data it receives to a `/webhook` endpoint.

-You can check the reference API specification from [index.html](/openapi/index.html) inside this repo.
+You can check the reference API specification opening [index.html](/openapi/index.html) available in this repo.

 🏆 Forked from and based on [flask-planets-and-webhooks](https://github.com/lornajane/flask-planets-and-webhooks "Link to the original Planets and Webhooks GitHub project") by [Loran Jane Mitchell](https://lornajane.net/ "Link to Lorna Jane Mitchell's personal website").